Loudness: Measurement

-Historically Sone (loudness N) and Phon (loudness level LN) units have been used to measure loudness.
+Historically sone (loudness N) and phon (loudness level LN) units have been used to measure loudness.

 A-weighting follows human sensitivity to sound and describes relative perceived loudness for at quiet to moderate speech levels, around 40 phons.

 Relative loudness monitoring in production is measured in accordance with ITU-R BS.1770 in units of LKFS.
 Work began on ITU-R BS.1770 in 2001 after 0 dBFS+ level distortion in converters and lossy codecs had become evident; and the original Leq(RLB) loudness metric was proposed by Gilbert Soulodre in 2003.
 Based on data from subjective listening tests, Leq(RLB) compared favorably to numerous other algorithms.
 CBC, Dolby and TC Electronic and numerous broadcasters contributed to the listening tests.
 Loudness levels measured according to the Leq(RLB) specified in ITU-R BS.1770 are reported in LKFS units.

-The ITU-R BS.1770 measurement system was improved for made multi-channel applications (monaural to 5.1 surround sound).
-To make the loudness metric cross-genre friendly, a relative measurement gate was added.
+The ITU-R BS.1770 measurement system was improved for multi-channel applications (monaural to 5.1 surround sound).
+To improve consistency across program material genres, a relative measurement gate was added.
 This work was carried out in 2008 by the EBU.
 The improvements were brought back into BS.1770-2.
 ITU subsequently updated the true-peak metric (BS.1770-3) and added provision for even more audio channels, for instance 22.2 surround sound (BS.1770-4).